Dropped iPhone in Water? Here's Everything You Need to Know

 Step 2.
 Preview the iPhone data

-Now, you will see the main screen of the utility.
-Select the data types from the left penal to load and preview the iPhone items on this computer.
+Now, you will see all file types that are contained in this iTunes backup.
+Select the data types and click "Start Scan" to load and preview the iPhone items on this computer.

 Step 3.
 Recover data from water-damaged iPhone

-Choose what you want from the right penal and click "Recover" to retrieve data from the water-damaged iPhone.
+Choose what you want from the right penal and click "Recover to Computer" to retrieve data from the water-damaged iPhone.

 In brief, dropped iPhone in water, you need to pay attention to the following: